cmrf7/DESyn/README.md

 3. Arguments of DESyn:

 (1). data: a data frame containing gene IDs and normalized counts.
-The first column gives gene ID's, and the other columns provide normalized counts.
+The first column gives gene IDs, and the other columns provide normalized counts.

 (2). group: vector of group indicators.